Astronomy Essentials

 Seasons make a difference

 So, in the autumn for either hemisphere, the ecliptic – or path of the sun, moon and planets – makes a narrow angle to the horizon in the evening.
 Conversely, it makes a steep slant, nearly perpendicular, in the morning.
 So – in autumn from either hemisphere – morning elongations of Mercury are best.
 Then, Mercury appears higher above the horizon and farther from the glow of the sun.
-Evening elongations in autumn are, however, harder to see.
+Conversely, evening elongations in autumn are harder to see.

-Bottom line: Mercury reaches its greatest elongation – greatest distance from the sunrise – on May 9, 2024.
+Bottom line: Mercury reached its greatest elongation – greatest distance from the sunrise – on December 25, 2024.
 Look east at dawn.
-It’ll brighten through most of May before disappearing from the morning sky before the end of the month.
+It’ll disappear from the morning sky in January.

 Posted